The season of Lent reflects Jesus' 40 days in the wilderness, preparing our hearts for His resurrection.

 Example Illustration:

-Psalm 91:4 says God will cover us with His feathers, just as Jesus says He longs to gether Jerusalem under His wings.
+Psalm 91:4 says, He shall cover thee with his feathers, and under his wings shalt thou trust: his truth shall be thy shield and buckler."
 Share your experience as a parent and the protective instincts you've felt for them to convey God's heart for your members.

 Reflect on Jesus' lament over Jerusalem, expressing a motherly desire to gather her children.
 Connect this with God's longing for His people, illustrating the profound love that seeks reconciliation during Lent.